 I recall someone asking Mahrishi if someone could ever master the TM Siddhis Sutras.
 As I remember it, it replied something like, “can you master consciousness?”
 So, these formulas are expressions of pure consciousness of which we are swimming.
 It’s like swimming.
 You can become a great swimmer, but do you master the ocean?
 No. You can learn to swim in it expertly.
 There is always more road ahead on the path of life.

 Some people experience intense emotional energy of the Siddhis when they first learn them.
 Others take some time before the sparks begin.
 The embodiment of each Sutra returns a unique energetic response.
-The more attuned you become to the subtleties of them, the more distinct they become.
+The more attuned you become to their subtleties, the more distinct they become.

 The practice of these Sutras, like any other spiritual practice, will ebb and flow.
 You will have plateaus, peaks, and valleys.

 Different Ways to Understand The Eight Siddhis

 Depending on your source, there are eight classical Siddhis, or eight great perfections include the following:

 1) Aṇimā is the ability to become small, perhaps even reducing one’s body to the size of an atom.
 It is this Sutra that is the source of the legend of invisibility.